ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_facedetection/face-detection.md

 import java.io.InputStream
 ```

-And then add the following statements to that same file:
+Then add the following statements to that same file:

 ```kotlin
 private lateinit var faceCascade: CascadeClassifier